ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 After the PHP function is done, the output is then relayed back to the web server in HTML format.
 Also, note that sometimes a new entry in the database is made.
 The Apache web server then serves the dynamic content to the browser.

 ## How To Set Up A LAMP Stack On AWS

+### Prerequisites
+1. Ensure you have an AWS Account.
+If you don't have an account, [sign up for AWS here.](https://portal.aws.amazon.com/billing/signup#/start/email)

 ### Step 1: Launch An EC2 Instance

 The following steps are taken to lauch an EC2 Instance on AWS: